BSc (Hons) International Equine and Agricultural Business Management

 Become a multi-skilled graduate with a thorough grounding in agricultural and equine developments, equine science, business including marketing, finance, law and negotiating skills.

-You will complete a 20-week work placement in the second year of the course which develops key transferable skills and helps you to gain industry contacts even before you graduate.
-If you wish to undertake an extended period of work placement there is the option to pause your studies and complete a 12 or 18 month work placement.
+You will complete a 15-week work placement in the second year of the course which develops key transferable skills and helps you to gain industry contacts even before you graduate.
 This is an excellent opportunity to develop a range of links within the growing equine, agriculture and business industries.

 Each module is worth a specified number of credits.
 Each credit equates to 10 hours of total study time.
 Total study time includes scheduled teaching, independent study and assessment activity.

 Full-time students normally take modules worth 60 credits per 15 week semester but this can vary depending on your elective choice.
 Part-time students taking proportionally fewer credits per semester.
 All students take a total of 120 credits per level and 360 credits for the degree as a whole.
 Your overall grade for your degree is based on marks obtained for modules taken at level 5 and level 6 (weighted 30:70 accordingly).